UBC-DSCI/introduction-to-datascience-python/source/regression1.md

 the scores, while RMSPE should be minimized.
 Hence, in order to see the actual RMSPE, we need to negate back the `mean_test_score`.

++++

+In the output of the `sacr_results` results data frame, we see that the `param_kneighborsregressor__n_neighbors` variable contains the values of $K$, the `RMSPE` variable contains the value of the RMSPE estimated via cross-validation, which was obtained through negating the `mean_test_score` variable, and the standard error (`std_test_score`) contains a value corresponding to a measure of how uncertain we are in the mean value.
+A detailed treatment of this is beyond the scope of this chapter; but roughly, if your estimated mean is 100,000 and standard error is 1,000, you can expect the *true* RMSPE to be somewhere roughly between 99,000 and 101,000 (although it may fall outside this range).
+You may ignore the other columns in the metrics data frame, as they do not provide any additional insight.

 ```{code-cell} ipython3
 :tags: [remove-cell]